aibenStunner/dev.backend.io/README.md

 ## Technical Details

-This backend was built with Express on NodeJS.
+This backend was built with Express on NodeJS with security and performance in mind.

 Its functions are mainly authentication, session management, and live feed streaming.